gordnet/docs/WHITEPAPER.md

 # 3. Bridge Request

-When a `visitor node` wants to access the Bridgenet Network, it will first send a `bridge request` to each of its `peers`.
+When a `visitor node` wants to access the Bridgenet Network, it will first send a `bridge request` to each of its `peers`, these are the first layer connections.
+Each of them then sends a `bridge request` to each of their `peers` to build the second layer connections.
+Each of these sends a `bridge request` to each of their `peers` to get to the third and final layer connections.
+At this point, there's (potentially) 1,000 different paths, assuming that no 2 `nodes` are connected to the same `peers`.
+However, in practice, it's likely that there's significant overlap of `nodes`, which means the total number of unique paths will be less than the 1,000 theoretical maximum.

+Each `bridge request` is a packet of 10MB, so that the `relay node` can measure the uplink `throughput`.
+A `bridge request response` is a 10MB packet that includes

+When a node receives a `bridge request`, it replies with